Recovering the Lost World,

 And the high heaven remained without a star."

 We should be able to imagine what this looked like.
 The "baths of Ocean" is the zodiac or the region below the zodiac, but also might be the actual ocean, the Mediterranean.
-In most of the retellings of late antiquity, which all apparently take some 5th century BC play or tale as their source, possible a lost play of Aeschylus, "The Heliades" ("Daughters of Helios"), Phaethon falls in the river Eridanus, which likely was identified as a constellation at an earlier time. [note 6]
+In most of the retellings of late antiquity, which all apparently take some 5th century BC play or tale as their source, possibly a lost play of Aeschylus, The Heliades ("Daughters of Helios"), Phaethon falls into the river Eridanus, which was identified as a constellation at an earlier time. [note 8]

 [Image: East

-Image: East hemisphere of the sky, after 685 BC.
+hemisphere of the sky, after 685

 "Draco disavowed his zone."

 Draco, a circumpolar constellation, before 685 BC chased the tail of the Big Bear, Ursa Major, where the polar axis was located.
-When Ursa Major suddenly dropped 'down' by 6.5 degrees, Draco, the most noticeable northern constellation, started to rotate about another space away from Ursa Major.
+When Ursa Major suddenly dropped "down" by 6.5 degrees, Draco, the most noticeable northern constellation, started to rotate about another space away from Ursa Major.
 Today it revolves around the star Polaris of Ursa Minor.

 "from the Sun's flame Sirius slipped away"